MikroElektronika/mikrosdk_click_v2/clicks/wheatstone/DETAILS.md

 ## Examples Description

-> This example demonstrates the use of Wheatstone click board by measuring the input resistance.
+> This example demonstrates the use of Wheatstone Click board by measuring the input resistance.

 **The demo application is composed of two sections :**